What if you could lay a simple framework over a ton of information and create an epiphany in the field of teaching history?

 If it is true that when we have the right tools, our work can be done better and faster—then an innovative learning tool for young students would be extraordinary.
 In the same amount of class time, they could work smarter.
 Every week that they carry out their studies more efficiently would build ideas and skills that may have gone untapped.
 Years of effective learning would lead to a new landscape of possibilities.
 What if there was such a tool for teaching history…

-Because the Four Worlds is an analytical process, the process must be developed each time it is applied to new content.
-We capitalize on previous work, but there is new territory with each application -- to conceptualize the issue, design the focus question, map the content, and support the sub-topics & context building.
-The project/process is a constant dialog... between teachers at our meetings and between students in the classroom.
+Because Four Worlds is an analytical process for critical thinking, the process is dynamic and must be developed each time it is applied to new content.
+We capitalize on previous work, but there is new territory with each application — to conceptualize the issue, design the focus question, map the content, and support the sub-topics & context building.
+The project/process is a constant dialog… between teachers at our meetings and between students in the classroom.
 That is the beauty and the bumpy ride of uncovering history and its life lessons.

 Special thanks to our partner teachers…